beginaid/mathjax-tooltip/README.md

 <script>
   MathJax = {
     tex: {
-      tags: "ams", // required for \label and \eqref to work },
+      tags: "ams", // required for \label, \eqref and \ref to work },
   };
 </script>